Sue9104/web-manual/interface/owner-project-management.md

 ## Assignment

-Allocation is the first step of translation process.
-Master should allocate items to translators after project creation.
+Assignment is the first step of translation process.
+Owner should allocate items to translators after project creation.
 All the items are list here.

 > Description of status please see [status](../glossary.md#status)

 ![](/assets/project_management.assignment.png)

-**Actions:**
+**Operation:**
 1. allocate one item to one translator
 2. allocate multiple items to one translator
 3. search items by project name, priority, deadline, keyword, status